 - ELS Intensive English 112 Program

 Test scores must be sent directly to Stetson University from the testing agency in order to be considered official.
-Minimum acceptable scores are 79 (TOEFL) and 6.0 (IELTS).
+Minimum acceptable scores are equivalent to 79 (TOEFL), 9 (TOEFL Essentials), 6.0 (IELTS), and 95 (Duolingo English Test).

-Freshman applicants that come from an English-speaking country or that have attended an English-speaking school for at least three years are encouraged, but not required, to provide ACT or SAT examination scores.
-Stetson University testing codes are 0756 (ACT) and 5630 (SAT).
+Freshman applicants that come from an English-speaking country or that have attended an English-speaking school for at least three years are encouraged, but not required, to provide TOEFL scores.

 All students who will need an F-1 student visa in order to attend Stetson University will need to first be fully admitted, then provide the following documentation: